Mbell42/Responsive-Portfolio/README.md

 Progress:
 ------------
 2020.01.02.1810 - Initial commit.
 Added folder structure.
 Added the following files: index.html, contact.html, portfolio.html, style.css.
+Added intro, instructions, and progress sections to readme.md.

+2020.01.07.1520 - Added 8 images ready for use to '/assets/images folder'.
+Added html sections that are to be identical for each page.
+Added a link in the head of each page to link to the style sheet "style.css" in '/assets/styles'.